 Melanoma cancer begins in the melanocytes.
 As these cancerous cells multiply, they can grow into a small mass (tumor) on your skin.
 Warning signs of melanoma include:

 Melanoma usually occurs on parts of the skin with significant sun exposure.
 But it can occur anywhere on the body, even in hidden areas.
 These include the bottom of your foot, under a fingernail, between your toes or inside your mouth.

 Because melanoma can be sneaky—and serious—doctors recommend you have regular skin exams.
 Your primary care doctor or a dermatologist can check your skin during routine medical visits.
 They can check areas that are hard for you to see, like your scalp and back.

 Between medical exams, you should regularly check your own skin.
 When you’re familiar with the look and feel of your skin, you can identify suspicious changes to moles, freckles and other marks.

 Mercy’s cancer team understands you need both medical care and reassurance.
-We’ll spend time answering your questions.
-And we’ll use the latest tools and techniques to get rid of your cancer with the least amount of side effects.
+We use the latest tools and techniques to get rid of your skin cancer with the least amount of side effects.

 Cancer can stop you in your tracks.
 But with the right expertise and encouragement, you can keep going.
 We’ll help you pick up where you left off, living and loving life.